 Let’s take a closer look at what this card has to offer and cover the cost for this card and its benefits

-As a new card member, you will earn 25,000 bonus Avios when you spend £3,000 in your first six months of card membership, unlike the three months that you usually have to spend the £3,000 since this is an offer that Amex is currently running now might be a very good time to apply for a new card
+As a new card member, you will earn 25,000 bonus Avios when you spend £3,000 in your first Three months of card membership,

 - When getting referred to from a friend you will earn an extra 1000 bonus avios points

 - Credit Limit Assumed credit limit of £1,200

 You need to spend £10,000.00 per year in order to reach your target to qualify for the 2-4-1 voucher which that later on allows you to buy a redemption ticket to anywhere where British Airways flies to and only needing to pay the avios amount for 1 person rather than 2, these points get transferred automatically once a month to your British Airways account that you can sign up here and later on redeem them for flights etc.

 With the premium plus card you get 1.5 avios points for every £ you spend and 3 points for every £ pound you spend on the British Airways website.